econtanaka/JODE_Moro_Moslehi_Tanaka/README.md

 ## 1. The "cross_country_data" subfolder
 This subfolder contains an Excel sheet ("marriage.xlsx") a Stata data file ("marriage.dta") that has population data by marital status for all the OECD countries in our sample from 1900 to 2000.

-- The data in the "marriage.xls" and "marriage.dta" are the same, and are from each country's census records.
+- The data in the "marriage.xls" and "marriage.dta" are the same.
+- The data are from each country's census records.

 In the "marriage.xls" and the "marriage.dta" files,
 - the "country" column includes country's name,